john-kanel/church-music-scheduler/PRE_LAUNCH_AUDIT.md

-# 🚀 Pre-Launch Audit Report - Church Music Scheduler
+# 🚀 Pre-Launch Audit Report - Church Music Pro

 ## Executive Summary

-Your Church Music Scheduler is **95% ready for launch**!
+Your Church Music Pro is **95% ready for launch**!
 The core functionality is solid and working well.
 I've identified and **FIXED** the critical issues and found several minor improvements for future consideration.

 ---